MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Switzerland/how-to-assign-delivery-reminder-codes-to-vendors.md

 ---
-    title: How to Assign Delivery Reminder Codes to Vendors
+    title: How to Assign Delivery Reminder Codes to Vendors - Switzerland
     description: In order to enable delivery reminders for overdue purchases, you must assign delivery reminder terms to vendors.

     documentationcenter: ''